vraguila/things-i-know/README.md

 # things-i-know
-Some of the things I know
+Some of the things I know that you can ask me about SQL
-its a little bit of data analytics
+SAS Programming
+SAS Visual Analytics
+SAS Visual Statistics
+Statistical Decisions using Regression Analysis